-tional turn signals will flash on and off to warn oncoming traffic of an emergency.
-Press the switch a second time to turn off the Hazard Warning flashers.
+Push the switch to turn on the Hazard Warning flashers.
+When the switch is activated, all directional turn signals will flash on and off to warn oncoming traffic of an emergency.
+Push the switch a second time to turn off the Hazard Warning flashers.